 Also of interest is that Millersville has more people living here who work in computers and math than 95% of the places in the US.

 Millersville is a place where college students are a big part of the character and culture of the town.
 Small towns have often struggled with declining populations over the past few decades, but the presence of such a large college student population has helped Millersville to fight this trend.
 Not only does the college population add spending and jobs to local economy, but it also contributes a very tangible, youthful energy to the town.

-The per capita income in Millersville in 2010 was $18,633, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
-This equates to an annual income of $74,532 for a family of four.
+The per capita income in Millersville in 2018 was $25,569, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
+This equates to an annual income of $102,276 for a family of four.
 However, Millersville contains both very wealthy and poor people as well.

 The most common language spoken in Millersville is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Polish.